ItaPlayer09/BloxFlipCrashHacks/README.md

 # Installation (Windows)

- - Make sure you have python installed(Download it from the microsoft store or from [here](https://www.python.org/downloads/))
+ - Make sure you have python installed (Download it from the microsoft store or from [here](https://www.python.org/downloads/))

  - Open a powershell with admin rights

- - Run the following commands:
+ - Run the following commands (skip for now, you will need this in the future):
    	- pip install
    	- pip install